World War III (miniseries): Production notes

 Robert L. Joseph wrote the miniseries.

 The director, Boris Sagal, was killed in a helicopter accident in Oregon during the early stages of production.
 He was replaced by David Greene.

 According to Rock Hudson and other sources, prior to Sagal's death, the ending of the miniseries was left open-ended so that either a sequel miniseries or a full season series could be spun off if the first miniseries was a ratings success.
 However, it was not, and the miniseries concludes with the US releasing nuclear forces against the Soviets and vice versa since the Soviets feel that the US will not abandon the grain embargo.
 The miniseries ends with a photo montage that is rather similar to Fail-Safe of large groups of people across the globe in various international settings looking up to the skies.
 It includes the sound effects of missiles and jets escalate in tone and volume and concludes with a shot of a sunset and a quick cut to black.

 Novelization

 A novelization of the teleplay, which differs from the miniseries as aired in several key respects, was written by Harold King under the pen name Brian Harris.
 Its 1981 publication by Pocket Books anticipated the airing of the miniseries by several months.
 It is undocumented whether the changes were King's, or whether they reflected an earlier draft of the script.
+Among the key differences (1) Gorny is not killed by the KGB but in the end does their bidding (2) the US forces actually beat back the Soviet attempted seizure of the pipeline but because of a loss of communications, the US and Soviet leaders never learn this.